theopensystemslab/planx-new/README.md

 4. Run `pnpm start` from the project root to set up docker containers for the application's backend (postgres, sharedb, api and hasura server processes).
 Please note you will not be able to run commands that sync seed data from production.

-5. Move into the hasura directory `cd ../hasura.planx.uk` and install dependencies `pnpm i`.
+5. Move into the hasura directory `cd apps/hasura.planx.uk` and install dependencies `pnpm i`.

-6. Open [Hasura's](https://hasura.io/) web console (`cd hasura.planx.uk` then `pnpm start`) and add your Google email address to the `users` table.
+6. Open [Hasura's](https://hasura.io/) web console (`cd apps/hasura.planx.uk` then `pnpm start`) and add your Google email address to the `users` table.
 You'll also likely want to create an initial `team`.
 This will eventually allow you to authenticate into the application as an admin.

 7. Follow steps 7-9 above to start the editor and login !